sjjessop/omnidep/README.rst

 Causes omnidep to consider a dependency on boto3 to also supply botocore.
 This saves you having to explictly list the child as a dependency of your project.
-You chould only do this when the child is inherant to the parent, not just because by chance you pull in a package you need via an indirect dependency.
+You should only do this when the child is inherent to the parent, not just because by chance you pull in a package you need via an indirect dependency.
 The reason is that indirect dependencies can change, and the project that you do depend on might not require the same version of the child that your usage